 Posted by Redditor u/comptromp

 4) Impressive Editing Made ‘El Mariachi’ Possible

 Due to a budget of only $7,000 to film El Mariachi (1992), Robert Rodriguez admitted that he became extremely averse to spending money.
-To the point that he refused to buy two separate guitar cases and instead edited the film to appear as though multiple cases existed.
+He even refused to buy two separate guitar cases and instead editing to show multiple cases.